 Long Distance Cup

 The first race of the day is also the longest at 2mile s in length.
-The group 2 race is open to horses aged 3-year-old or more with a prize fund of £350,000.
+The group 2 race is open to horses aged 3-year-old or more with a prize fund of over £350,000.
 The race was originally called the Jockey Club Cup, founded in 1843 at the home of the Jockey Club at Newmarket, and run over 2 and a quarter mile.
 It is the second richest long distance race of the year after the Gold Cup held during Royal Ascot.

 The race was reduced in 1959 to just a mile and a half before being lengthened to it current 2 miles four years later in 1963.
 The race gained group 3 status in 1973 and was moved to the Newmarket Champions Day in 2000 before its transfer to Ascot in 2011.
 In 2014 the race was further upgraded to group two, the only group 2 race of the day, with a decent prize pool to match.